 The Banco Master scandal is threatening to become Brazil’s most politically destructive financial crisis since Lava Jato a decade ago.
 Jailed founder Daniel Vorcaro has been hovering between a plea bargain that could reach the highest levels of all three branches of government and a strategic retreat designed to buy time.

 After the Supreme Court’s Second Chamber upheld Vorcaro’s preventive detention on March 13, his legal team signaled readiness to negotiate a cooperation agreement — only to suspend those plans days later.
 The reversal has left Brasília guessing in an election year.
-The Rio Times, a Latin American financial news outlet, examines why the threat of a “doomsday plea deal” has political operatives across the spectrum losing sleep.
+The Rio Times, the Latin American financial news outlet, examines why the threat of a “doomsday plea deal” has political operatives across the spectrum losing sleep.

 Banco Master: Who Is Exposed